zbalkan/osq-ext-bin/README.md

 23) Ability to grab Windows Event Logs
 24) AMSI scan for malware in files
 25) Blocking for file operations, registry operations, and process creation/termination
+26) New in 3.5.1.0: Distinguished events for file delete operation when Delete disposition is set to True

 This additional state of the Windows endpoint is exported by means of following additional tables created by the EclecticIQ Extension